 Our Scientific Applications Support team has assembled a list of frequently asked questions to help you find answers quickly.
 Filter using one or more categories to focus on specific topics, or use the search bar to perform a text search.

-IDT offers several free, online tools for qPCR primer and probe design: PrimeTime Predesigned qPCR Assays design tool, PrimerQuest Tool, OligoAnalyzer Tool, and RealTime PCR Tool guide you through identifying primer and probe sequences to making sure they are specific to your assay.
+IDT offers several free online tools for qPCR primer and probe design.
+The PrimeTime™ Predesigned qPCR Assays Design Tool, PrimerQuest™ Tool, OligoAnalyzer™ Tool, and RealTime PCR Tool guide you through identifying primer and probe sequences to make sure they are specific to your assay.
 Because these tools contain design engines that use sophisticated algorithms that, for example, take into account nearest neighbor analysis to calculate Tm, they generally provide the very best designs.

-Keep in mind: Probes used in qPCR should have Tm at least 6 degrees higher than the flanking primers, and should be 28 bases or shorter.
-Probe designs should be screened for self-dimers, hetero-dimers against the primers, as well as hairpins.
-Also, run a BLAST alignment to ensure probe efficiency will not be reduced due to off target interactions.
+Keep in mind: probes used in qPCR should have a melting temperature at least 6 degrees higher than the flanking primers and should be 28 bases or shorter.
+Probe designs should be screened for self-dimers and heterodimers against the primers, as well as hairpins.
+Also, run a BLAST™ alignment to ensure probe efficiency will not be reduced due to off target interactions.

 For more information review IDT's primer design tools for PCR and qPCR or contact us for help with custom designs.

 Also read our DECODED article, How to design primers and probes for PCR and qPCR.

 *RUO—For research use only.
 Not for use in diagnostic procedures.
 Unless otherwise agreed to in writing, IDT does not intend for these products to be used in clinical applications and does not warrant their fitness or suitability for any clinical diagnostic use.
 Purchaser is solely responsible for all decisions regarding the use of these products and any associated regulatory or legal obligations.